Going Public – A Series by Accel & Soaked by Slush – Article I

 To go public or not go public?
-That is the question many startups are thinking of due to the current climate being exceptionally favourable for going public.
-Accel Partner Harry Nelis kicks off our article series on the topic with his take on the issue, and goes through the things one should consider before making this decision.
+That is the question many startups are thinking of due to the current climate being exceptionally favorable for going public.
+Accel Partner Harry Nelis kicks off our article series on the topic with his take on the issue and goes through the things one should consider before making this decision.

 The reasons for this surge are familiar: the shift from offline to online industries accelerated by the pandemic, massive liquidity injections from central banks, and an increasing appetite for growth investments in a low-yield world.

 For the companies themselves, the dilemma that follows is more complicated: how are they best to use these conditions to further the growth of their business?
 Should they stay private for longer in a market that allows larger and later fundraisings than ever before?
 Or, to liberally paraphrase The Clash, should they go and begin a new chapter on the public markets?

 ”Becoming a public company demands a significant shift in your approach to building a business.
 Things that worked as a private company will not be accepted on the public markets.

 To answer that question, a company needs to consider two things: firstly, the advantages of operating as a public company, and when these start to become relevant to them; and secondly, the requirements of being a public company, and when these start to become feasible for them.